RexManglicmot/Wholesale-Customer-Spending-Clustering/Wholesale-Customer-Spending-Clustering-via-Heirarchal-Clustering.md

-A special acknowledgement to the University of California Irvine Data Repository for sharing this dataset publicly.[^2] Further, special acknowledgement to Margardia Cardoso for her providing the data set.^Margarida G. M. S. Cardoso, margarida.cardoso ‘@’ iscte.pt, ISCTE-IUL, Lisbon, Portugal\]
+A special acknowledgement to the University of California Irvine Data Repository for sharing this dataset publicly.[^2] Further, special acknowledgement to Margardia Cardoso for her providing the data set.[^3]

 The objective of doing this project is to ascertain what commodities are in high demand.
 By identifying such commodities local and state